RoBorregos/home/docker/README.md

 ## Build images

 Inside the `docker` folder in each module, there are different docker images.
-The convention for the naming of the **images** chosen is `home/feature:version`.
+The convention for the naming of the **images** chosen is `home:area-version`, where version contains the platform used: `cpu`, `cuda` or `l4t-version`.
 Also, the `Dockerfile` should be named according to the feature and version.

 Current images available:
 - Noetic base full